Is social media killing personal relationships?

 This collection of powerful social media relationship killer quotes will make you reflect on your own romantic relationship and the influence the online world has on it.

 As long as you have a healthy relationship with your partner and social media, I think you’re on the right track to living a fulfilling life.

 The moment you start comparing your relationship to other people on social media is the moment it starts to go downhill.

 The bottom line is that whether you’re single, married, or in a long-term relationship, being on social media is not a bad thing; how you behave on it is all that really matters.

 You don’t have to post everything on social media.
 The secret to having a healthy relationship is privacy.

 Learn to keep your love life private and focus more on building a loving and long-lasting relationship with your significant other.

-According to The Love Doctor Dr. Terri Orbuch, having enough space or privacy in a relationship is more important for a couple’s happiness than having a good sex life.
+According to The Love Doctor Dr. Terri Orbuch, having enough space or privacy in a relationship is more important for a couple’s happiness than having a good intimate life.